sxhk0/html-to-image-in-node/README.md

 ### Creating Images with HTML (using NodeJS)

-A experiment that uses html to create images.
+A experiment that uses HTML to create images.

 ###### How it works?